ggiovanii8/Cancer-Rates/README.md

 # 1. Analyzing Pesticide Usage in Agriculture Fields in Glenn County, California

 Loaded the chemicals datasets from the years 2016-2021.
-I then combined all the tables into a single table named, "Chemical_AllYears".
+I then combined all the tables into a single table named, 'Chemical_AllYears'.

 <pre>
 ```sql